Acebeam L16 Flashlight Review

 Straight to a minor disassembly: The bezel comes off easily, revealing the emitter.
 The reflector doesn’t just fall right out, though.

 Three main parts make up the light.
 Head, body (cell tube), and tailcap.
 The cell tube is directional, with one end (tailcap end) having unanodized, thick square-cut threads, and the other having anodized fine threads.
 The tailcap threads do mean that this light can’t be mechanically locked out easily (and you wouldn’t really do this on the head end).
-It does allow mechanical lockout, it just requires more turns than normal (almost one full turn).
+It does allow mechanical lockout, but it just requires more turns than normal (almost one full turn).

-The internals are… quite unusual….
+The internals are quite unusual.
 There are a number of reasons for this.
 Internal charging, unique user interface (with the mechanical switch never really being “off”), and so on.

 Even though unanodized, these threads are very smooth.